 Who We Serve

-Since 1982, RefugeeOne has welcomed more than 17,500 refugees from every major world crisis, including Cambodian survivors of the infamous killing fields, Rwandans and Bosnians fleeing genocide, Iranians forced out by the Islamic Revolution, and most recently, Syrians displaced by the ongoing civil war.
+Since 1982, RefugeeOne has welcomed more than 20,000 refugees from every major world crisis, including Cambodian survivors of the infamous killing fields, Rwandans and Bosnians fleeing genocide, Iranians forced out by the Islamic Revolution, and Syrians displaced by the ongoing civil war.
 In 2005, RefugeeOne even played a role in providing assistance for Americans displaced by Hurricane Katrina.
+Most recently, we have worked to resettle Afghan refugees and helped Ukrainian refugees displaced by Russia's invasion of Ukraine.

 Learn about some of the populations currently being resettled by RefugeeOne below.